novyne/EPQ/menu.md

 I wanted to take a brief step away from obtaining legal moves, and focus on some other sections that needed more attention.

-Firstly, I would change the `Pawn` class to be derived from the `Piece` class for ease.
+Firstly, I changed the `Pawn` class to be derived from the `Piece` class for ease.

 ```py
 class Pawn(Piece):